oander03/005P-Apsc-101-Spreadsheet-Brute-Force/README.md

 # Apsc 101 Spreadsheet Brute Force
 Uses Google sheets api to change values in the spreadsheet.
-Use --> to get the best rated project based on the settings found from the brute force code
+Use --> to get the best rated project based on the settings found from the brute force code.
+April ‎5, ‎2025